1 to 1.5 years full-time

 The program has a strong focus on international health and provides you with the opportunity to focus your public health studies by selecting a range of electives in areas such as public health nutrition, health promotion, climate change, international health, environmental health, and health services management.

-The Master of Public Health offers a range of different durations depending on your previous studies:
+The Master of Public Health offers a range of different durations depending on your prior studies and work experience.